darraghenright/Rorschach-Invaders/README.md

 #RORSCHACH INVADERS

-What the hell is this?
+What is it?
 Good question.
 It is:

-* A Space Invader randomiser/drawing 'palette'
+* A Space Invader randomiser/palette for drawing your own space invaders
 * Mostly an excuse to play with GitHub project pages
 * Also an excuse to play with some HTML5/JS

 It's pretty lame at the moment.
+Working on that.

+TODO:

+* add features
+* ???
+* profit